 I prefer toads when fishing water with open areas beside heavy cover, over weed beds or alongside a row of pads or stumps.
 A flipping stick is a great choice for throwing these two styles of baits.

-Soft Plastic Baits
+Soft Plastic Fishing Baits are Great for Largemouth

 Tackle shelves are literally heaving with every style, shape and color of soft plastic creature bait one can imagine.
 This offers great variety for the experienced angler, but overkill for the novice!